tjcages/Pay-it-forward-backend/README.md

 Navigate to the project's `functions` directory.
 Open `package.json` and replace with the file contents located [here](https://github.com/tjcages/Pay-it-forward-backend/blob/main/functions/package.json).
 Run `npm install` in this directory.

+3. Copy the contents of `index.js` found in the `functions` directory, [here](https://github.com/tjcages/Pay-it-forward-backend/blob/main/functions/index.js)

-3. Create a secrets file to store Stripe keys
+4. Create a secrets file to store Stripe keys

 In the project's `functions` directory, create a `.env` file.
 This file stores your secret values that should not be uploaded or stored on any public servers.